 - Develop resource mobilization strategies towards joint Network projects and programming in the region, including for submission to the Migration Multi-Partner Trust Fund.

 - Perform such other duties as may be assigned.

 Required Qualifications and Experience:

-• Master’s degree in Political Science, International Relations, Law, Migration studies or a related field from an accredited academic institution1 with two years of relevant professional experience; or
+• Master’s Degree in International Studies, or related field from an accredited academic institution with seven years of relevant professional experience; or,

-• Good understanding of regional migration trends and dynamics.
+• Good understanding of migration issues, trends and policies;

 IOM’s official languages are English, French, and Spanish.

-For this position, fluency in English is required (oral and written).
-Working knowledge of French, Spanish and/or Portuguese is an advantage.
+For all applicants, fluency in English and French is required (oral and written).
+Working knowledge of Portuguese is an advantage.

 Values – all IOM staff members must abide by and demonstrate these three values:

 • Inclusion and respect for diversity: respects and promotes individual and cultural differences; encourages diversity and inclusion wherever possible.